DRAGNLabs/301r_retnet/README.md

 Ensure you have Python 3.11 installed.
 If you do not have Python 3.11, you can download it from the [official Python website](https://www.python.org) or use a package manager.

-Optionally, you can create a virtual environement.
+Optionally, you can create a virtual environment.
 Then install all the necessary dependencies.
 An example with [Mamba](https://mamba.readthedocs.io/en/latest/index.html) is:
 ```bash
 # Optionally create a new Mamba environment with Python 3.11 and specify a name
 mamba create -n <YOUR_ENV_NAME> python=3.11